FourthSyte/tryhackme-learning/Overview.md

 Welcome to my documentation of the learning journey in the field of cybersecurity.
 This repository is where I document the skills, tools, and concepts I encounter as I explore various rooms and challenges on TryHackMe.

+This documentation is focus on the SOC L1 path!

 What You’ll Find Here: